Snake (zodiac)

+Other uses

 The same twelve animals are also used to symbolize the cycle of hours in the day, each being associated with a two-hour time period.
 The hour of the snake is 9:00 to 11:00 a.m., the time when the Sun warms up the Earth, and snakes are said to slither out of their holes.
 The month of the snake is the 4th month of the Chinese lunar calendar and it usually falls within the months of May through June depending on the Chinese to Gregorian calendar conversion.

 The reason the animal signs are referred to as zodiacal is that one's personality is said to be influenced by the animal signs ruling the time of birth, together with elemental aspects of the animal signs within the sexagenary cycle.
 Similarly, the year governed by a particular animal sign is supposed to be characterized by it, with the effects particularly strong for people who were born in any year governed by the same animal sign.

+Symbology

-In Chinese symbology, snakes are regarded as intelligent, with a tendency to lack scruples.
+In Chinese symbology, snakes are regarded as intelligent, with a tendency to lack cruples.